csprivat/ArGIN/README.md

 ## Features

 Basic functions:
-* View the march used in the vehicle;
+* View the gear used in the vehicle;
 * Display brightness control;
 * Source code available for improvements and / or changes.